rerun-io/rerun/docs/content/reference/types/components/radius.md

 The radius of something, e.g. a point.

-Internally, positive values indicate scene units, whereas negative values are interpreted as ui points.
+Internally, positive values indicate scene units, whereas negative values are interpreted as UI points.

-Ui points are independent of zooming in Views, but are sensitive to the application ui scaling.
-At 100% ui scaling, ui points are equal to pixels
+UI points are independent of zooming in Views, but are sensitive to the application UI scaling. at 100% UI scaling, UI points are equal to pixels
-The Viewer's ui scaling defaults to the OS scaling which typically is 100% for full HD screens and 200% for 4k screens.
+The Viewer's UI scaling defaults to the OS scaling which typically is 100% for full HD screens and 200% for 4k screens.

 ## Fields